When it comes to bow ties, there are just too many choices to deal with. It applies the same to first time and seasoned buyers.

 Take a Pick

 Having a choice between a variety of bow ties should be a privilege and not a concern.
-Consider the pros and cons of each shape and style, and base your decision on a wide range of options of worlds.
+Consider each shape and style’s pros and cons and base your decision on a wide range of options of worlds.

 Hi, I’m Alex, and I’ve studied and specialized in style in Rome.
 Through my writing, I want to help men dress well and learn the purpose and significance of suits and other formal attire.
 My final goal is to make men more confident in their wardrobe choice and life in general.